 Growing Coffee in Florida

 Coffee plants like things a particular way, especially the Arabica variety.
 These plants prefer temperatures between 60 and about 80 degrees.
-When the weather cools, it’s best to not allow the plants to be exposed to anything lower than 45 degrees.
+When the weather cools, it is best to not allow the plants to be exposed to anything lower than 45 degrees.
 For plants grown outside, that means having a safe place to put them when the weather isn’t favorable.

 It’s also important to remember that coffee plants shouldn’t be exposed to direct sunlight.
 In normal growing situations, the plants are normally protected by other trees and the canopies they create.
 With the intense summers in Florida, this may be difficult but should be doable.
 You also need to keep your soil in mind.
 Coffee plants like acidic soil with good drainage.
 If you’re growing a small plant inside your home, make sure to choose the right pot.
 If doing so outside, test your soil before getting started.